 This report suggests that behavioral ad targeting isn’t a big revenue booster for publishers as many AdTech companies claim it is, however, the devil is in the detail and in this case many key factors may have been overlooked.

 More recently, a team at Google Ad Manager ran an experiment where it disabled access to cookies for a small fraction of users to see whether publisher ad revenues would fall when cookies weren’t available.

 The team at Google found that when cookies were disabled, ad revenues fell by 52% for the top 500 global publishers, with a median per-publisher decline of 64%.

 The experiment highlights the value of personalized and targeted advertising.

-The ad-targeting options in Chrome’s Privacy Sandbox will be fairly similar to the ones available today, but will be done on a cohort level, rather than on an individual level.
+The ad-targeting options in Chrome’s Privacy Sandbox will be fairly similar to the ones available today, with a few slight differences.

 With this method, users will be displayed ads that match the context of the page they’re visiting, similar to how contextual advertising works today.